phultquist/insulter/README.md

-# `fuckyou`, the Machine Learning insult generator
+# `insult-generator`, the Machine Learning insult generator

 ## About
 This is an example adapted from a tensorflow tutorial.
 The original example used Shakespeare, but that was too... boring